Medical expert of the article

 Classification of hemophilia

-- Very severe form of hemophilia (with a very severe form of hemophilia, factor VIII / IX activity does not exceed 0.99%).
+- Very severe form of hemophilia (in very severe form of hemophilia, the activity of factor VIII/IX does not exceed 0.99%).

-- haemophilia A (deficiency of the VIII factor of blood coagulation);
+- hemophilia A (deficiency of factor VIII activity of blood coagulation);

-- hemophilia B (deficiency of the IX factor of blood coagulation);
+- hemophilia B (deficiency of factor IX activity of blood coagulation);

-- hemophilia C (deficiency of XI factor of blood coagulation).
+- hemophilia C (deficiency of the activity of blood coagulation factor XI).

 - latent (factor activity above 15%).